codetracker-learning/TEMPLATE-next-js/README.md

 ```

 ### Deploying on Netlify
-Netlify will automatically detect your project and prepopulate the settings, but should somthing go wrong and it does not, here are the commands:
+Netlify will automatically detect your project and prepopulate the settings, but should something go wrong and it does not, here are the commands:

 - Build Command: `npm run build`
 - Publish directory: `.next`

+#### Additional Steps to Take on Netlify
 - Add Environmental Variables
     - Any Enviromental variables you are using in your `.env` file should be added to Netlify.
         - Go to Site settings > Build & deploy > Environment > Environment variables and the keys and values there.